Mexico captures infamous drug lord Rafael Caro Quintero

 President Andrés Manuel López Obrador has maintained that he is not interested in detaining drug lords and prefers to avoid violence.

-But the arrest came just days after López Obrador met with U.S. President Joe Bien in the White House.
+But the arrest came just days after López Obrador met with U.S. President Joe Biden in the White House.

 There had been tensions between the Mexican government and the DEA after Mexico enacted a law limiting the U.S. agency’s operations.
 But recently, the DEA’s new head in Mexico received a visa, which the U.S. officials marked as a sign of progress in the relationship.

-Later Friday, the Red Cross in the western state of Sinaloa said it was responding to the crash of a Mexican navy helicopter.
-It was unclear if it had been involved in the operation to capture Caro Quintero.
+Shortly before Caro Quintero’s arrest Friday, U.S. Ambassador Ken Salazar told a gathering of reporters there had been progress in the security relationship.

+“I have been in meetings with the foreign minister and with the security Cabinet, along with all our agencies that have included the new head of the DEA sitting at my right hand,” Salazar said.
+“So if we weren’t welcome here in Mexico that wouldn’t happen.”

-An appeals court overturned Caro Quintero’s verdict, but the Supreme Court upheld the sentence.
+An appeals court overturned Caro Quintero’s verdict in 2013, but the Supreme Court upheld the sentence.
 It was too late by then; Caro Quintero was spirited off in a waiting vehicle.

 He was on the FBI’s most wanted list, with a $20 million reward for his capture through the State Department’s Narcotics Rewards Program.
 He was added to the FBI’s top 10 most wanted list in 2018.